 Medical Aid Body Has Knives Out for Gantsho

-Medical schemes in South Africa have long been unhappy with the heavy-handed behaviour of its regulator Monwabisi Gantsho, the CEO and registrar of the Council for Medical Schemes (CMS), the medical aid body for registered schemes.
+Medical schemes in South Africa have long been unhappy with the heavy-handed behaviour of its regulator Monwabisi Gantsho.
+He is the CEO and registrar of the Council for Medical Schemes (CMS), the medical aid body for registered schemes.

-Now that Gantsho (pictured below) has been put on long leave while.
-Meanwhile the medical aid body is investigatin him for bribery and corruption, the medical aid industry has knives out for Gantsho.
+Gantsho (pictured below) has been put on long leave while.
+Meanwhile the medical aid body is investigatin him for bribery and corruption.
+Yes, the medical aid industry has knives out for Gantsho.

 This week, the MD of the Board of Healthcare Funders (BHF), Humphrey Zokufa, said members had been complaining for a long time that Gantsho was “arrogant, aggressive and heavy handed” in his approach.